bradgarropy/bradgarropy.com/content/pages/resume.md

 [🏡 bradgarropy.com][bg]

--   Blog with embedded CMS.
+-   Portfolio and blog with embedded CMS.
 -   Sourced data from YouTube and an embedded CMS.
--   Developed with Remix and React, hosted on Vercel.
+-   Developed with TypeScript, React, Remix and Tailwind, hosted on Vercel.

 [🤠 daily texas country][dtxc]